numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

    as might be the case for `np.concatenate`).

    This is one additional function of moderate complexity.
-2. Calling this function within all relevant Numpy functions.
+2. Calling this function within all relevant NumPy functions.

-   This affects many parts of the Numpy codebase, although with very low complexity.
+   This affects many parts of the NumPy codebase, although with very low complexity.

 Finding and calling the right ``__array_function__``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Given a Numpy function, ``*args`` and ``**kwargs`` inputs, we need to search through ``*args`` and ``**kwargs`` for all appropriate inputs that might have the ``__array_function__`` attribute.
+Given a NumPy function, ``*args`` and ``**kwargs`` inputs, we need to search through ``*args`` and ``**kwargs`` for all appropriate inputs that might have the ``__array_function__`` attribute.
 Then we need to select among those possible methods and execute the right one.